-We see it in 60% of audits: a giant block of minified JavaScript inside a Custom HTML tag labeled "FB Pixel Base Code."
-It was the standard approach for years — copy the pixel snippet from Facebook's Events Manager, paste it into a Custom HTML tag in GTM, and call it done.
-But in 2025, this approach is outdated, risky, and actively hurting your tracking quality.
+A Custom HTML tag containing a copy-pasted Facebook Pixel snippet is one of the most common findings in GTM audits.
+It was the standard approach for years — copy the pixel snippet from Meta Events Manager, paste it into a Custom HTML tag in GTM, and call it done.
+The approach still works technically, but it creates consent, security, and maintenance problems that a better alternative eliminates.

 Why Custom HTML Tags Are Problematic